 Education plays a central role in Dallas.
 The city is a major centre of education for much of the South Central region of the USA.
 Each year thousands of Americans and people from abroad head to Dallas to attend one of the city’s universities, colleges or trade schools.

-The Dallas Independent School District oversees the provision of education in the city and is one of the largest school districts of the USA.
+The Dallas Independent School District oversees the provision of education in the city and is one of the largest school districts in the USA.
 The standard of schooling in Dallas is good and there are plenty of options for students moving to the city from abroad.

-Expats moving to Dallas will need to carefully evaluate their priorities for their children’s education when picking schools.
+Those moving to Dallas will need to carefully evaluate their priorities for their children’s education when picking schools.
 It's necessary to consider cost, the proximity of the school to home and the workplace as well as the curriculum and teaching style followed by the school.

 Public schools in Dallas

-For this reason, expats choosing to send their children to a public school in Dallas will need to do extensive research into a school’s standards and facilities.
+For this reason, parents choosing to send their children to a public school in Dallas will need to do extensive research into a school’s standards and facilities.
 A good starting point is to check the Academic Excellence Indicator System (AEIS) reports, which outline the school’s rating as evaluated by the state’s education agency.

 Charter and magnet schools

-Other options option falling under the public school system in Dallas are charter and magnet schools.
+Other options falling under the public school system in Dallas are charter and magnet schools.
 Both types of schools are associated with high achievement and a broader cultural outlook.
-They're great options for expat parents who are looking for a higher standard of education for their child.
+They're great options for parents who are looking for a higher standard of education for their child.